BrianSturgis/Suggestion/README.md

 ## Detailed Description

-Note the application is run from and is represented in the index.html all other files are test bed files to try things out to use on the index.html file

 This Web page aske you 5 questions in order to give a recomenmdation of a computer language they my find interesting.
 The application is using branching and forms to achieve this.

+Note the application is run from and is represented in the index.html all other files are test bed files to try things out to use on the index.html file.
+They represent me using the code provided in the lessons in order to practice with the language enough ro write for the indesx.html application.
+It takes two of the questions in order to provide an answer.
+It can also give you a warning to answer all of the questions.

 ## Setup/Installation Requirements